 At cosmological scales, we assume the GW sky is isotropic based on the isotropy of the CMB, which traces the matter distribution in the Universe.
 However, at local scales, the nonuniform distribution of astrophysical GW sources may produce an anisotropic SGWB.
 Moreover, similar to the CMB dipole anisotropy \cite{CMB_anisotropies_review, CMB_Planck2018_anisotropies, CMB_dipole_contestation}, our peculiar motion with respect to the SGWB rest frame induces a recurring modulation affecting the dipole.
 It is thus fair to assume the SGWB power contains anisotropic components on top of an ensemble average isotropic value.

 An approach to reconstruct the angular power distribution in an anisotropic SGWB is computing the maximum-likelihood map solutions using cross-correlated data \cite{cross_corr_Christensen, cross_corr_Flanagan, cross_corr_Michelson} from a network of ground-based GW detectors.
 This is typically done assuming stationary Gaussian detector noise and a specific model for the spectral power distribution of the signal, and employing a weak-signal approximation~\cite{LIGO_radiometer_method2, SHD_method}.
 The latter implies we can ignore any signal contribution to the data auto-correlations, essentially allowing us to estimate the noise covariance from the data directly~\cite{Matas_Romano_21}.
-Mapping can be carried out in any set of basis functions on the sky, e.g., spherical harmonics of the SGWB power as adopted by the LIGO Scientific, VIRGO and KAGRA (LVK) collaboration \cite{O3_SGWB_isotropic, O3_SGWB_anisotropic}, or sky pixel indices as in \cite{LIGO_first_pixel, AR_method, AR_O1, AR_O1O2, Sambit_mapping, Deepali_fisher}.
+Mapping can be carried out in any set of basis functions on the sky, e.g., spherical harmonics of the SGWB power as adopted by the LIGO Scientific, Virgo and KAGRA (LVK) collaboration \cite{O3_SGWB_isotropic, O3_SGWB_anisotropic}, or sky pixel indices as in \cite{LIGO_first_pixel, AR_method, AR_O1, AR_O1O2, Sambit_mapping, Deepali_fisher}.

 Directional searches by the LVK collaboration \cite{PhysRevLett.107.271102, O1_anisotropic, O2_anisotropic, O3_SGWB_anisotropic} include the broadband radiometer analysis (BBR) \cite{LIGO_radiometer_method}, the spherical harmonic decomposition (SHD) \cite{SHD_method}, the narrow band radiometer analysis (NBR) \cite{LIGO_radiometer_method}, and the all-sky, all-frequency analysis (ASAF) \cite{O3_ASAF}.
 The BBR targets persistent point sources emitting GWs over a wide frequency range, whereas the SHD hunts for extended sources with smooth frequency spectra.
 The NBR inspects frequency spectra from specific locations on the sky, such as Scorpius X-1, SN 1987A and the Galactic Center, in narrow frequency bands.
-The ASAF scans the sky in individual frequency bins, searching for excess GW power for each pixel--frequency pair.
-The BBR, SHD and NBR approaches integrate over frequencies employing a filter which includes a power-law model for the GWB power spectrum, while the ASAF is a generic unmodelled search.
-Out of all of these, the SHD search is the only one that takes pixel--pixel correlations into account.
+The ASAF scans the sky in individual frequency bins, searching for excess GW power for each pixel-frequency pair.
+The BBR, SHD and NBR approaches integrate over frequencies employing a filter which includes a power-law model for the SGWB power spectrum, while the ASAF is a generic unmodeled search.
+Out of all of these, the SHD search is the only one that takes pixel-pixel correlations into account.